 In the Hoosier State, people take the treatment of animals very seriously.
 The Indiana State Board of Animal Health details several laws regarding the neglect or cruelty toward furry, feathered, and scaly-skinned beings, including prohibitions on abuse and less obvious laws regarding punishment for attendance at animal fighting contests.

-O*NET (2016)—a data organization sponsored by the US Department of Labor—details some of the responsibilities for vet techs across the country which include monitoring the health condition of animals; assisting veterinarians with common dental, diagnostic, surgical, and laboratory procedures; administering medical treatments; keeping inventory of veterinary supplies; educating pet-owners on animal health conditions; sterilizing surgical and lab areas; and performing common procedures such as enemas, wound-cleaning, catheterizations, ear flushes, and gavages.
-Additionally, the American Veterinary Medical Association (AVMA 2016) outlines some state-based restrictions on the scope of practice in this profession which for Indiana, reports:
+O*NET (2021)—a data organization sponsored by the US Department of Labor—details some of the responsibilities for vet techs across the country which include monitoring the health condition of animals; assisting veterinarians with common dental, diagnostic, surgical, and laboratory procedures; administering medical treatments; keeping inventory of veterinary supplies; educating pet-owners on animal health conditions; sterilizing surgical and lab areas; and performing common procedures such as enemas, wound-cleaning, catheterizations, ear flushes, and gavages.
+Additionally, the American Veterinary Medical Association (AVMA 2020) outlines some state-based restrictions on the scope of practice in this profession which for Indiana, reports:

 In an emergency, in the absence of the licensed veterinarian employer, an employee of a licensed veterinarian may perform the duties it is lawful for the employee to perform under the direct supervision of the licensed veterinarian according to the rules of the board and the written authority of the licensed veterinary employer.

 This allows for greater independence for vet tech practitioners in Indiana compared to many other states.
 Also, some vet techs in Indiana choose to specialize through coursework or advanced training in fields such as anesthesia, behavior, clinical pathology, dentistry, dermatology, critical care, equine nursing, nutrition, radiology, and zoology, to name a few.